 Hard-Working And Flexible

 Making drinks and cleaning up dirty dishes and cups is hard work.
 Further to this, most coffee shop’s, cafés and restaurants open late hours, seven days a week.
 So how do you think you will answer this questions, “Describe your work ethics and flexibility?”.
 Make sure that you answer by reassuring the interviewer him that you are in fact, hard-working and that your flexible to work evenings and weekends.
 The best way to do this is to reference former jobs where you work in busy environments, and had to do shift work or work evenings and weekends.
 Speak to your work record.
 For example a great job interview answer might be, “in the last three years, I have not been late or missed a shift.”
-Stating facts like this to support your work ethic and flexibility will go a long way to showing the employer that you are the one they should hire as their barista.How have you kept track of your tools or materials?
-Give examples.
-How important is recognition to you?
+Stating facts like this to support your work ethic and flexibility will go a long way to showing the employer that you are the one they should hire as their barista.Sometimes problems catch us by surprise.
+Is there a problem you faced recently that you weren't expecting?
+What did you do?
+What do you find frustrating?

 Read More Articles Related To Barista Job Interview Questions